Log ingest rules

 Log ingest configuration is based on rules that use matchers to target process groups, content, log levels, log paths, and other attributes described in this document.
 These rules determine which log files are ingested among those automatically detected by OneAgent or defined as custom log sources.
 Log ingest rules are ordered configurations processed from top to bottom.
 For higher configuration granularity, log ingest rules can be defined at three scopes: host, host group, and tenant, with host scope rules having the highest priority.

-The log ingest rules are based on the Settings 2.0 framewrok, which provides a unified instrument to control various configurations in Dynatrace via the user interface and API.
+The log ingest rules are based on the Settings 2.0 framework, which provides a unified instrument to control various configurations in Dynatrace via the user interface and API.
 The access to the settings is controlled via IAM policies.
 To learn how to configure access policies for Settings 2.0, review the documented sample policies.

 To ingest Kubernetes logs, follow the configuration described in the Log Monitoring in Kubernetes page.